Benefits of ACHS Membership

 Documentation of Federal Benefits of Membership in an ACHS Member Society

-According to a latter dated April 13, 1973, the U.S. Civil Service Commission (now U.S. Office of Personnel Management) stated, “Membership in a national honor society meets one of the requirements for entrance at the GS-7 level in numerous professional and technical occupations in the Federal service.
+According to a letter dated April 13, 1973, the U.S. Civil Service Commission (now U.S. Office of Personnel Management) stated, “Membership in a national honor society meets one of the requirements for entrance at the GS-7 level in numerous professional and technical occupations in the Federal service.
 However, applicants must meet all of the requirements as described in the particular Federal Job Announcement covering the positions for which they apply.”
 This affords a very tangible acknowledgement that organizations maintaining honor society standards merit distinction.

 The following information currently documents the 1973 position statement.